Back to wiki

 Mergerfs is no longer used in this guide and has been replaced with an Rclone Union remote, which serves the same purpose but without the added complexity of Mergerfs.
 Thanks to "@Error Loading Username" on Discord for letting me know about it.

-The Archived Mergerfs version of this page can be found here.
+The archived Mergerfs version of this page can be found here.

 Rclone